misken/hillmaker/README.md

 - Requires Python >= 3.10, pandas >= 1.5.0, numpy >= 1.22, pydantic >= 2.1.1, seaborn >= 0.12.2, matplotlib >= 3.7.1, tomli >= 2.0.1 if not using Python 3.11
 - MIT License

+See `Release Notes <https://github.com/misken/hillmaker/blob/develop/RELEASE.rst>`_ for details on latest and older versions.

 Where to get it
 ---------------